marbl/metAMOS/README.md

 10. matplotlib
 11. curl

+Additional software will be downloaded by metAMOS as needed.
 Additionally, there is some software that MetAMOS can incorporate into its pipeline that we are not allowed to distribute, such as MetaGeneMark and Newbler.
 To get a license to use MetaGeneMark, plesae